BgeeDB/bgee_pipeline/pipeline/RNA_Seq/README.md

   * `screen`
   * `make run_pipeline`
   * `Ctrl-a Ctrl-d` to exit the screen session, `screen -r` to come back
-  * Results are written in `/scratch/beegfs/monthly/bbgee/all_results_bgee_v14`.
+  * Results are written in `$RNASEQ_VITALIT_ALL_RES`.
 Beware that one month is passing fast!
 Please add to your calendar to do a touch of all files in less than a month.
   ```
   find . -exec touch {} \;
   ```